 The Last Beacon

 Outside on a breezeway are a couple of cyclopes.
-At the end of the breezeway is a stone door that, at first appearances, may not seem like a door.
+At the end of the breezeway is a stone door that, at first appearance, may not seem like a door.
 Above the breezeway (which you can only reach by grapple) is a Caurthorian that will spawn, the mouth of dragon holding a key, and a button that opens the stone door.
 Beyond the stone door is a dark hallway similar to the long hallway in the Unexplored Territory -- one that ends with a Light of the Seraph shrine.
 Grab this shrine, and a dozen tiny spiders will attack you.
 On the ceiling in the hallway is a passage.
 This passage will lead you to a Silver Bar.
-Once you grab the bar, be prepared to face two Cauthorians once you return to the breezeway.
+After you grab the bar, be prepared to face two Cauthorians once you return to the breezeway.

 Use the key to unlock the chained door.
-What comes next (or should I say who comes next) I won't mention here, but just know that you need the silver bar to finish this section and the map.
+What comes next (or should I say who comes next) I won't divulge here, but just know that you need the silver bar to finish this section and the map.

 Return to top

 With all three beacons activated, you are now at the World's End Mountains and ready to enter the time portal.
 First, you must break three crystals in the initial lava-based area.
 The first crystal is under the bridge in the room with the two doors, and the other two crystals are beneath the rock walkway in first room (don't grapple too close to the lava or you might fall in!).
 After you break the crystals and load up on phoenix arrows, pull the two switches, kill the gorgons and head down the stairway until you reach the rainy outdoor arena.

 Jump over the surrounding lava and onto the arena.
 There are three book shrines: gold armor, healing and mana.
 Choose the two you need most, because before you can grab the third, the High Priestess will shield it and make another attempt to stop you.
 Note that your grapple will not latch onto anywhere in this section.